who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 less 20180830_PAD01151/data/basecalled/fastq_runid_5f42e62fe05de2c3f4e892def6936adeb53cf710_0_0.fastq
 ```

 This is a standard format fastq file which can now be analysed downstream.
 We will cover fastq's in greater detail later!
 (_**Hint**: press q to exit less, that text reading program from before!_)

-Another important file is **sequencing_summary.txt**
+Another important file is **sequencing_summary.txt**.
 This contains **A LOT** of data about the sequencing run.
 Lets take a look.

 ```
 less 20180830_PAD01151/data/basecalled/sequencing_summary.txt